Whatiftherapy.com

 People often tell me they feel comfortable talking with me quickly, which is one of the things I value most about this work.
 I’m naturally curious about people—how they think, what matters to them, and how they move through the world.
 I care deeply about connection, relationships, community, and simple living, and I try to bring that same sense of warmth, authenticity, and presence into the spaces I create with others.

-It’s also, in part, an homage to Shel Silverstein’s poem “Whatif,” which captures how worry can take over the mind.
+The name is also partly an homage to Shel Silverstein’s poem Whatif which captures how worry can take over the mind.
 For my practice, the name marks a shift from fear-driven what ifs to a more open, curious, and hopeful way of moving through the world.

 Business details and practice information are also listed on Google.

-My work is grounded in Exposure and Response Prevention (ERP), the most well-supported treatment for OCD and anxiety-related disorders.
-ERP is an active, skills-based approach that focuses on changing how you respond to fear and uncertainty — not trying to eliminate thoughts or feelings.
+My work is grounded in evidence based behavioral approaches, such as ERP, the most well-supported treatment for OCD and anxiety-related disorders and Prolonged Exposure for PTSD.
+These modalities are active, skills-based approaches that focuses on changing how you respond to fear and uncertainty — not trying to eliminate thoughts or feelings.

-While ERP serves as the foundation of treatment, I integrate additional evidence-based approaches only when clinically relevant, including:
+While ERP and PE serve as the foundation of treatment, I integrate additional evidence-based approaches only when clinically relevant, including:

 • Motivational Interviewing (MI) — to address ambivalence, hesitation, or difficulty engaging in exposure work